- A WORD FROM OUR DIRECTOR

 *NOTE: Upon approach, the car in front of you may not have a transponder; approach the gate slowly to ensure it does not descend before you have cleared it.
 Also, if a guest is following you through the Gatehouse please stop to inform the attendant who will hold the gate open.

-Before affixing the transponder to the windshield, first test the desired location.
+Before affixing the transponder to the windshield, the gatehouse staff will first test the desired location.
 The preferred location is adjacent to the pillar along the left side of the windshield.
 The alternate location is under the interior rear view mirror.
 Prior to placement on the windshield, please ensure the window is cleaned with the alcohol swab(s) provided, remove the paper insert if still placed inside the device, remove the film strip over the adhesive and firmly place the device on the windshield.
 If you do not wish to place the transponder on the windshield, simply hold the device horizontally against or outside the driver’s window as you approach.

 The Gatehouse staff can further explain these procedures or assist you with this process.
 We thank you for your participation in this program as we feel it enhances your experience at Martis Camp.